Unidata/python-workshop/README.md

 - 9:00-9:45 ipython notebook intro
 - Staff and student introduction / logistics

-## Enthought
-enpkg ipython package manager

 ## More Todos

-I set up a meeting for July 2 (though some of you may be on PTO that week).
-The main thing at this point is to come up with a schedule for the day of the workshop.
-Also here are a few notes from the meeting:

 - Have your notebooks at https://github.com/Unidata/tds-python-workshop, if they are not there already.
 - Lansing: Possibly have the metar example working with either a map or pandas for data analysis.
 Ideally, a station plot would be nice (Sean may have some hints).